aukkawut/aukkawut.github.io/index.md

 # About me

 My name is Aukkawut Ammartayakun.
-An 2nd year (sophomore) undergraduate student at Worcester Polytechnic Institute.
+A 2nd year (sophomore) undergraduate student at Worcester Polytechnic Institute.
 I study Data Science and love to learn new things about DS.
 I am working on NLP and statistical learning.

 # Research and Publication